The Center for Career & Professional Development values the partnership of families to encourage students in their professional development.

 About 25-30 percent of SU students typically enter graduate and professional school programs within one year of graduation.
 The Center for Career & Professional Development provides general guidance and resources to students exploring graduate studies, in addition to the major-specific graduate school advising available through SU faculty.
 For more information on where our graduates go after graduating from Southwestern, please see our Post-Graduate Survey results we conduct annually.

-Students who desire to pursue employment upon graduation can search for jobs and internships through a variety of online options, including SU’s online job board, PirateLink.
-While each semester recruiters come to campus to conduct information tables and on-campus interviews, the most powerful job search strategy for students is networking.
-The intimacy and personal touch of the SU experience provides important networking opportunities with alumni, parents and other contacts.
+Students who desire to pursue employment upon graduation can search for jobs and internships through a variety of online options, including SU’s online job board, HireSU.
+While employers do visit Southwestern for recruiting, the most powerful job search strategy for students is networking.
+The intimacy and personal touch of the SU experience provides important networking opportunities with alumni, parents, and other contacts.

 The Center for Career & Professional Development welcomes family members who are employers or who work for employers interested in recruiting SU students for post-graduate employment.
 To learn more about recruiting opportunities for employers click here.